-If a BABY TOOTH suffers trauma and is knocked out, the tooth should not be replanted.
-The patient should be seen as soon as possible, to make sure there is no remaining tooth pieces and no damage to other structures in the mouth.
+If a baby tooth is knocked out, the tooth should not be replanted.
+The patient should be seen to as soon as possible to make sure there are no remaining tooth pieces and no damage has been made to other structures in the mouth.

 We recommend they come in for an examination from 3 years of age.
 First visits are generally about getting the child used to the dental environment and making sure that the mouth is growing properly and appropriate dental care is being provided.